I’ve seen this scenario play out hundreds of times over the years. A client will call me and say they need a social

 How to Conduct a Social Media Audit

-I’m not going to try and come up with a new way to do a social media audit or recycle someone else’s thought leadership.
+I won’t try to devise a new way to do a social media audit or recycle someone else’s thought leadership.
 An audit is basic and straightforward.
 And several blog posts have already gone into great detail on how to do one correctly.
 They provide a step-by-step approach with supporting social media audit templates, examples, and downloadable guides.
 In addition, Sprout Social and Hootsuite are masterful at providing resources for social media marketers, so there’s no sense in re-creating the wheel.

 But I do want to add that there are two parts to a social media audit: quantitative and qualitative data.

 The quantitative part is all about the performance metrics.
 You’ll want to collect data on your reach, engagement, leads, and conversions.
 Then, you may peel the layer back and deep dive into clickthrough and conversion rates.

 This data will help you understand your overall performance and identify gaps.
 The best way to collect this data is natively through Facebook Insights, Twitter Analytics, TikTok Insights, etc. In addition, Hootsuite and Sprout Social have integrated analytics, making it a one-stop shop to pull and analyze social media reports.
-Other platforms to consider are Rival IQ, Socialinsider, Keyhole, and Brandwatch.
-They each have different price points and capabilities so do your research.
+Rival IQ, Socialinsider, Keyhole, and Brandwatch are other platforms to consider.
+They each have different price points and capabilities, so do your research.

 With the qualitative part of a social media audit, you blend more into the analysis.
 For example, if you already have social media monitoring turned on, you can go in and get a pulse check of brand and product mentions, audience, and competitive brand engagement.
 This is more qualitative because you should report on the data’s context and not necessarily the numbers.

 You’ll want to understand what’s trending with your target audience, what’s top of mind, and how they perceive your brand.
 But, again, a social media audit is not a deep-dive analysis but more of an overview.